svfarago/pandas-challenge/README.md

 == Random Notes ===============
-This is my first official Pandas project.
+This is my first official Pandas project and use of Jupyter Notebook.
+Time to complete: approximately 25 hours